-Information for the Defendant (the person being sued)
+SC-100 Information for the Defendant (the person being sued)

 "Small claims court" is a special court where claims for \$5,000 or less are decided.
-A "natural person" (not a business or public entity) may claim up to \$7,500, including a sole proprietor.
+A "natural person" (not a business or public entity) may claim up to \$7,500.
 The process is quick and cheap.
 The rules are simple and informal.